 Chronic pain often leads to protective postures and movement patterns that actually increase tension and pain over time.
 Your therapist may incorporate gentle movement explorations to:

-Healing with somatic therapy is typically a gradual process, and the journey varies for each person.
+Healing with somatic therapy is typically a gradual process, and it varies for each person.
 The initial focus is building safety, awareness, and basic regulation skills.
 During this phase, your therapist also learns about your unique needs and responses, allowing them to tailor the approach accordingly.

 As therapy progresses, you’ll likely develop a more nuanced understanding of your body signals, address emotional components that may be related to your pain, and learn to apply somatic techniques in daily life.
-Some people experience emotional releases during this phase—tears, trembling, or waves of feeling accompanying physical releases.
-These are standard parts of the healing process, typically followed by a sense of relief or integration.
+Some people experience emotional releases during this phase: tears, trembling, or waves of feeling accompanying physical releases.
+These are standard parts of the process, typically followed by a sense of relief or integration.

 With continued practice, you may find increased confidence in managing flare-ups, greater overall body awareness and comfort, or more capacity to engage in activities you value.
 Many continue with less frequent “maintenance” sessions after their initial treatment course, finding that periodic check-ins help sustain their progress.